Rithika137/Machine-Health-Monitoring-ESP8266/README.md

 - Chart.js (for visualization)

 ## How it Works
-ESP8266 counts sensor pulses using interrupts, calculates RPM, and hosts a web page that displays machine health parameters in real time.
+ESP8266 counts sensor pulses using interrupts of a piece of reflection tape on disc connected to motor shaft, calculates RPM, and hosts a web page that displays machine health parameters like energy consumption, down time, RPM, frequency, machine status and graph in real time.

 ## Author
 Rithika